Charles Kuralt

 Charles Bishop Kuralt (September 10, 1934 – July 4, 1997) was an American television, newspaper and radio journalist and author.
 He is most widely known for his long career with CBS, first for his "On the Road" segments on The CBS Evening News with Walter Cronkite, and later as the first anchor of CBS News Sunday Morning, a position he held for fifteen years.
 In 1996, Kuralt was inducted into Television Hall of Fame of the National Academy of Television Arts & Sciences.

 Kuralt's On the Road segments were recognized twice with personal Peabody Awards.
 The first, awarded in 1968, cited those segments as heartwarming and "nostalgic vignettes."
-In 1975, his award was for his work as a U.S. "bicentennial historian"; his work "capture[d] the individuality of the people, the dynamic growth inherent in the area, and…the rich heritage of this great nation."
+In 1975, his award was for his work as a U.S. "bicentennial historian"; his work "capture[d] the individuality of the people, the dynamic growth inherent in the area, and...the rich heritage of this great nation."
 Kuralt also won an Emmy Award for On the Road in 1978.
 He shared in a third Peabody awarded to CBS News Sunday Morning in 1979.

 Early life

 Kuralt was born in Wilmington, North Carolina.
-His father, Wallace H. Kuralt Sr. was a social worker and his mother was a teacher.
+His father, Wallace H. Kuralt Sr. was a social worker and his mother, Ina Bishop, was a teacher.
 In 1945, the family moved to Charlotte, North Carolina where his father became Director of Public Welfare in Mecklenburg County.
 Their house off Sharon Road, then 10 miles south of the city, was the only structure in the area.

 As a boy, he won a children's sports writing contest for a local newspaper by writing about a dog that got loose on the field during a baseball game.
 When he was 14 years old, Kuralt became one of the youngest radio announcers in the country, covering minor-league baseball games and hosting a music show.
 In 1948, he was named one of four National Voice of Democracy winners at age 14, where he won a $500 scholarship.
 Later, at Charlotte's Central High School, Kuralt was voted "Most Likely to Succeed" in his graduating class of 1951.

 He attended the University of North Carolina at Chapel Hill.
 There, he joined the literary fraternity St. Anthony Hall.
 He also became editor of The Daily Tar Heel and worked for WUNC radio.
 He also had a starring role in a radio program called American Adventure: A Study of Man in The New World in the episode titled "Hearth Fire", which aired on August 4, 1955.
 It is a telling of the advent of TVA's building lakes written by John Ehle and directed by John Clayton.
 During the summer, he also worked at WBTV in Charlotte.
 He graduated from UNC in 1955 with a degree in history.